Monwoo/MoonManager/README.md

 yarn install
 # start dev server :
 yarn start
-# Run unit tests via Karma in watch mode
-yarn test
 # Extract strings from code and templates to src/app/translations/template.json
 yarn run translations:extract
 # Display project documentation
 yarn run docs
-# Running tests in watch mode for it to launch on each change you do to the code
+# Running tests via Karma in watch mode for it to launch on each change you do to the code
 # Nice to be run with dev server if you wanna do some tests driven developpments in real time :
 yarn test